ambitioninc/django-user-guide/README.md

 ##Django User Guide

-Django User Guide is a `django>=1.6` app that shows configurable, single-pane HTML guides to users.
+Django User Guide is a `django>=1.6` app that shows configurable, self-contained HTML guides to users.
 Showing a guide to all of your users is as easy as creating a `Guide` object and linking them to your users.
 Use the convenient `{% user_guide %}` template tag where you want guides to appear and Django User Guide does the rest.
 When a user visits a page containing the template tag, they are greeted with relevant guides.
-Django User Guide decides what guide(s) a user needs to see and displays them in modal window with controls for cycling through those guides.
+Django User Guide decides what guide(s) a user needs to see and displays them in a modal window with controls for cycling through those guides.
 Django User Guide tracks plenty of meta-data: creation times, guide importance, if the guide has been finished by specific users, finished times, etc.

 ## Guide